Eco House

 Passive Design Thriving On Bangalore’s Climate

-Viewing itself through a permaculture lens, the project aims for a single intervention that addresses multiple challenges simultaneously, from water scarcity and waste management to food security and energy independence.
+Seen through a permaculture lens, the project aims for a single intervention that addresses multiple challenges simultaneously, from water scarcity and waste management to food security and energy independence.

 Join our movement